saucelabs/sauce-school/codelabs/Module5_SeleniumJava.md

 ### Run Tests Using Sauce Connect Proxy

 Once your tunnel is up and running, (you should see the message Sauce Connect is up in terminal)  and you have updated your `config.java` and `BaseTest.java` files, you can run your tests in Sauce Labs using Sauce Connect Proxy.
-First, update your` .bash_profile `with an environment variable (it must match the` tunnel id `you used to start the tunnel).
+Make sure your  `.bash_profile` (or `.zshrc`) has the `SAUCE_TUNNEL` environment variable (it must match the` tunnel id` you used to start the tunnel).

 <img src="assets/5.03I.png" alt="Bash Profile" width="750"/>